-The Night Language tells the story of a young man, Prince Alamayou of Abyssinia (present day Ethiopia), who is taken from his home and the Abyssinian war to the court of Queen Victoria--a world he knows nothing about.
+Finalist for the Foreword INDIES Award for best LGBT Fiction The Night Language tells the story of a young man, Prince Alamayou of Abyssinia (present day Ethiopia), who is taken from his home and the Abyssinian war to the court of Queen Victoria--a world he knows nothing about.
 With him is Philip Layard, a young apprentice to one of the doctors on the battlefield in Abyssinia, who becomes Alamayou's guardian, only friend, and eventually, the love of his life.
-When Parliament accuses Alamayou of murder, the young prince is sentenced to return to Abyssinia, where he will be executed.
-His only hope comes from the very thing that cannot be uttered: the unexpected and forbidden love between Alamayou and Philip.
+When Parliament accuses Alamayou of murder, the young prince is sentenced to return to Abyssinia where he will be executed.
+Alamayou's only hope comes from the very thing that cannot be uttered: the unexpected and forbidden love between him and Philip.
 Inspired by true events, The Night Language is a unique novel of love, loss, and the consequences of repressive societies.

 About the Author